 Cs-137 Benchtop Irradiator

-The OSU-NRL benchtop irradiator is used for research and development and for educational activities.
+The NRL benchtop irradiator is used for research and development and for educational activities.
 These activities may include:

 - Observation of radiation effects on materials and devices.